-- PK-3 Bicycle parking racks should be located near building entrances or along direct paths to building entrances, where both surface and parking structures are located. - PK-4 Ensure that bicycle parking is secured and weather-protected and is located in highly visible areas for safety and security.
+- PK-3 Bicycle parking racks should be located near building entrances or along direct paths to building entrances, where both surface and parking structures are located. - PK-4 Ensure that bicycle parking is secured and weatherprotected and is located in highly visible areas for safety and security. - PK-5 Consider using innovative bike rack designs to compliment the building.